SliTaz-official/cookutils/doc/receipts-v2.md

 ### Some more examples of using `copy()`

-If your package used only for development purposes (like automake, flex, vala and some other), you may use the next commant to put all the files you want to pack into one package:
+If your packages are used only for development purposes (like automake, flex, vala and some others), you may use the next command to put all the files you want to pack into one package:

 ```bash